tweksteen/burst/doc/index.rst

 Proxy
 -----

 To start, let's grab some HTTP request.
-To do so, use the *p* function.
+To do so, use the :func:`p` function.
 It starts a new proxy server on port 8080.
 This server will catch every HTTP(S) request and prompt the user for directions::